-where, a is the distance between connections and rz is the smallest radius of gyration of the single angle (see dimensions in Table 1-7)
+where, a is the distance between connections and ri is the smallest radius of gyration of the single angle (see dimensions in Table 1-7 of the AISC Specs.)

 Double-angle sections can fail by flexural buckling about the x-axis or flexural torsional buckling about the y and z axes.